chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 And it would add depth to have people from Spine say, "We used to have chili from Tail to make Kumandra Stew, we miss the spiciness that helped to warm us in the cold.
 Not anymore since the Druun."
 There's so much to build on!

-So Google has just informed me that nobody uses giant axes to cut bamboo (they use saws/shears, because it's *that* sturdy) so it doesn't make too much sense for Spine to main axes.
+We also [don't really use giant axes](https://en.wikipedia.org/wiki/Weapons_of_pencak_silat).
+And Google has just informed me that nobody uses giant axes to cut bamboo (they use saws/shears, because it's *that* sturdy) so it doesn't make too much sense for Spine to main axes.
 Heavy swings get stuck on bamboo.
-Spine's choice of weaponry would be something lighter, more agile, yet ferocious, and a natural product of its environment.
+Spine's choice of weaponry should be natural product of its environment… literally?
 What about bamboo spears?

 ## Rain and Floods